 Chartered Environmentalist status establishes professional environmentalists on a par with other professionals such as Chartered Engineers and Chartered Scientists.
 Being a Chartered Environmentalist is about having the professional knowledge, experience and commitment to apply sustainable thinking throughout your daily working life.
 Chartered Environmentalists are drawn from all professions, so if you are committed to the environment and can demonstrate this, why not apply today?

 Consider the standards required for registration as a Chartered Environmentalist and decide if you are ready to apply.
 Download an application form and applicant’s short guide and follow the process outlined in the guide.
-If you do not hold a relevant Masters level degree you will be required submit a Masters Equivalence Report.
+If you do not hold a relevant Masters level qualification you will be required submit a Masters Equivalence Report.
 The CEnv Specification Document explains the competence standards required of a Chartered Environmentalist.

 All candidates for registration as a Chartered Environmentalist must be members of a professional body such as the Institute of Water.
 Click here to find out more about Institute of Water membership.